 Furnish materials according to the Department’s Qualified Products List (QPL).

-721.02 Prismatic Retroreflector Furnish reflectors that contain one or two prismatic reflective faces to reflect incident light from a single or opposite directions.
+721.02 Prismatic Retroreflector and Adhesive.
+Furnish reflectors that contain one or two prismatic reflective faces to reflect incident light from a single or opposite directions.
 Furnish reflectors with nominal dimensions of 4 2 0.48 inch (100 50 12 mm).
 Ensure that the reflector fits securely in the recessed area and does not protrude above the profile of the casting.